-- Daily Lives of High School Boys has a strange cause its first episode's ending being this— one member of the band Jinkaku Radio committed a Role Ending Misdemeanor of making disparaging remarks on Yui Horie and eventually causing the band to dissociate themselves from the anime.
+- Daily Lives of High School Boys has a strange cause for its first episode's ending being this— one member of the band Jinkaku Radio committed a Role Ending Misdemeanor of making disparaging remarks about Yui Horie, and eventually the band dissociated themselves from the anime.
 Sunrise needed time to find a replacement.

 - Episodes of Round the Twist would all begin with the opening credits followed by a very short sequence with no dialogue (sometimes plot-relevant, but sometimes just surreal) over which the episode's title is superimposed — with the exception of the very first episode, "Skeleton on the Dunny", which has no opening credits at all and starts off with a handheld camera shot of approaching the outside toilet to reveal the titular skeleton.

-- The second episode of Stargate Atlantis, had a the title and credits appear on a plain watery blue background as the main series opening' contained many shots which would have been spoilers for the coming episode.
-(Prominently the city dramatically surfacing to save them all from drowning)
+- The second episode of Stargate Atlantis, had the title and credits appear on a plain watery blue background as the main series opening contained many shots which would have been spoilers for the coming episode (prominently, the city dramatically surfacing to save them all from drowning).

 - The creepy, floating letters in the title sequence of LOST were only meant as a placeholder.
-They ended up keeping this sequence for the entire series.
+The producers ended up keeping this sequence for the entire series.

 - The music over the end credits of WKRP in Cincinnati was written but didn't have any lyrics yet, so the singer just scatted over the music as an example.
 The producers liked the effect so the scatting stayed.